-African And Global Issues Quarterly (AGIQ) is a double -blind review and open access journal with a focus on publishing original research articles, scientific and theoretical research, conceptual and empirical works, case studies, comparative studies, field work reports and review which touches around the thematic field of core African emerging issues within the context of global interaction.
-The JAGIQ would encourage submission of articles across the sub discipline of Political Science, International Relations, Security Studies, Economics, Geography, History and Diplomatic Studies, Sociology, Psychology, Peace and Conflict Studies, and History.
+African And Global Issues Quarterly (AGIQ) is a double-blind review and open-access journal with a focus on publishing original research articles, scientific and theoretical research, conceptual and empirical works, case studies, comparative studies, fieldwork reports, and reviews that touch around the thematic field of core African emerging issues within the context of global interaction.
+The JAGIQ would encourage submission of articles across the sub-discipline of Political Science, International Relations, Security Studies, Economics, Geography, History and Diplomatic Studies, Sociology, Psychology, Peace and Conflict Studies, and History.

 ISSN: 2709-8478 (PRINT) 2710-0073 (ONLINE)